Arize-ai/phoenix/packages/phoenix-otel/README.md

 trace_api.set_tracer_provider(tracer_provider)
 ```

-Alternatively, the endpoint can be passed directly to the tracer provider.
+The collector endpoint can be passed directly to the tracer provider.

 ```
 from opentelemetry import trace as trace_api